CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 9. On the **Regulatory Compliance (1)** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are **Microsoft Cloud Security benchmark (2)**, and **Lowest compliance regulatory standard (3)** to view the data we first need to add **Security policies**.

-    > Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.
+    >**Note:** Clicking on this tile will take you to the Regulatory Compliance dashboard, where you can add new standards and explore the existing ones.

     ![Overview: Regulatory Compliance tile](../images/regcomp.png)